xtfocus/aimesoft_interview/vault/BERT.md

 aka Bidirectional Encoder Representations from Transformers is a groundbreaking language model compared to its predecessors like recurrent neural networks (RNNs), word2vec (CBOW, Skip-gram), and tf-idf.

-BERT uses Encoder in the [[1708742710-KDYY|transformers architecture]], introduced by the "Attention Is All You Need" paper.
+BERT uses Encoder in the [[Transformer-architecture|transformers architecture]], introduced by the "Attention Is All You Need" paper.
 BERT is Encoder-only.

 The output of BERT are embeddings, not predicted next words like GPT's.